 Carol Kellermann is President of the Citizens Budget Commission.
 Kellermann has over 25 years experience in leadership positions in non-profit, philanthropic, and government settings.
 She has served as Interim Executive Director of the Alliance for Young Artists and Writers and PENCIL, Inc., and as a consultant to City University of New York, where she initiated a pilot program to improve graduation rates and job outcomes at CUNY’s six community colleges.
 As Executive Director and CEO of the September 11 Fund she oversaw the $500+ million charitable fund, which provided grants and assistance for the short and long term needs of victims of the September 11th attacks.
 Prior to that, she was Executive Director of Learning Leaders, the oldest and largest volunteer program in the New York City public schools.
 Kellermann has been chief of staff to then Congressman Charles E. Schumer and held various executive positions in New York City government, including Deputy Commissioner of the NYC Department of Finance.
 She holds degrees from Harvard Law School and Harvard College.

-Brecher is also a Professor of Health and Public Administration at New York University’s Robert F. Wagner Graduate School of Public Service.
+Charles Brecher is Director of Research.
+Prior, he served as the Executive Vice President and Director of Research since 1986 and for several years before then was a research consultant to the Commission.
+Brecher was previously a Professor of Health and Public Administration at New York University’s Robert F. Wagner Graduate School of Public Service.
 Brecher is the author and editor of numerous books and articles in the fields of state and local budgeting and health care financing.
 His books include Power Failure: New York City Politics and Policy Since 1960, written with Raymond D. Horton and published by Oxford University Press, and Privatization and Public Hospitals, a Twentieth Century Fund Report.
 He received a BA degree with honors from the University of Florida and a Ph.D. in political science from the Graduate Division of the City University of New York.